NoobyNull/Digital-Workshop/docs/RUNNING_GUIDE.md

 ### Option 1: Using the Pre-built Installer

 1. Download the latest installer from the releases page
-2. Run the installer executable (`3D-MM-Setup-1.0.0.exe`)
+2. Run the installer executable (`Digital Workshop-Setup-1.0.0.exe`)
 3. Follow the installation wizard
-4. Launch 3D-MM from the Start menu or desktop shortcut
+4. Launch Digital Workshop from the Start menu or desktop shortcut

 ### Option 2: Building the Application Yourself